OctaviaProject/octaviaproject.github.io/_posts/2017-07-14-Twine-Games-To-Play.md

 ---
 layout: post
-title: "Twine Games to Play"
+title: "Pick a Game, Any Game!"
 author: Meghan
 ---
 We'll be making our own Twine games starting next week.
-In the meantime, check out these games to learn a bit about the program Twine.
+In the meantime, check out these games to learn a bit about the program [Twine](https://twinery.org/).

 [**Birdland**](http://birdland.camp/)<br>
 Trying to save your entire summer camp from weird alien bird monsters is hard work!
 Click on "About" to see the [cast of characters].